thomas-lehmann-private/responsive-data/docs/the-build-process.md

    - keep in mind that the Github action
        - has to use the concrete environment that does provide the secrets
        - and als has to adjust the environment variables; the variables for the environment are not automatically used.
+   - The repository URL for test is https://test.pypi.org/legacy; for the production repository the URL is https://pypi.org/

 ## Cleanup